 3. The Articles Congress only had one chamber and each state had only one vote.
 This reinforced the power of the states to operate independently from the central government, even when that wasn’t in the nation’s best interest.
 The states also retained sovereign rights held under their colonial charters.

 4. Congress needed 9 of 13 states to pass any laws.
 Requiring this high supermajority made it very difficult to pass any legislation that would affect all 13 states.

-5. The document was practically impossible to amend.
+5. The document was also practically impossible to amend.
 The Articles required unanimous consent to any amendment, so all 13 states would need to agree on a change.
 Given the rivalries between the states, that rule made the Articles impossible to adapt after the war ended with Britain in 1783.

 6. The central government couldn’t collect taxes to fund its operations.
-The Confederation relied of the voluntary efforts of the states to send tax money to the central government.
+The Confederation relied on the voluntary efforts of the states to send tax money to the central government.
 Lacking funds, the central government couldn’t maintain an effective military or back its own paper currency.

-These events alarmed Founders like George Washington, James Madison and Alexander Hamilton to the point where delegates from five states met at Annapolis, Maryland in September 1786 to discuss changing the Articles of Confederation.
+Also, concerns about trade and the need for a uniform economic system alarmed Founders like George Washington, James Madison and Alexander Hamilton to the point where delegates from five states met at Annapolis, Maryland in September 1786 to discuss changing the Articles of Confederation.